Qstreet/Qstreet.github.io/README.md

 3. when called without arguments, getters (returning the current value of the property).
 4. To entirely remove a property, call the appropriate setter with `null` as argument.
 5. class for groups, style for exceptions
+6. Indent 4 spaces when the selection is unchanged, 2 when a new selection is returned.

 ### Style Conventions (use svg NOT css. fill, not color)
 [MDN SVG Attr Ref](https://developer.mozilla.org/en-US/docs/Web/SVG/Attribute)